jassmi488/Urbian_Styleguide/README.md

 # [Style Guide] (http://joepublicn.com/style-guide/)

 The style guide is a system of [elements] (http://joepublicn.com/style-guide/elements.html), [modules] (http://joepublicn.com/style-guide/modules.html) and [components] (http://joepublicn.com/style-guide/components.html) which are used to create the unique templates and individual pages for this website.
-It includes [form] (http://joepublicn.com/style-guide/forms.html) input types with common layout patterns, as well as a basic [grid] (http://joepublicn.com/style-guide/grid.html) system.
+It includes form [input types] (http://joepublicn.com/style-guide/forms.html#sg-form-elements) along with common layout [patterns] (http://joepublicn.com/style-guide/forms.html#sg-form-default).
+There is also a basic [grid] (http://joepublicn.com/style-guide/grid.html) system.

 ## Standards